9 Step Strategy How to Maintain a Healthy Work-Life Balance for Employees

 If you have a hard time accomplishing that which is really important, you will greatly benefit from tracking your time to gather data.
 Try having a week, when you’re strictly keeping a time log of everything you do, including work-related and personal activities.

 Even if you’re not a lover of charts and stats, this data will serve as an eye-opener, helping you understand how you’re really using your time, where you are losing it, and what you can change to achieve that balance between your work and your personal time.

 Even when the last email has been sent and the office doors closed, a lot of people struggle to clear their minds from work-related thoughts way past 5 PM.
 Especially for those working from home, it’s tough to switch off from work completely, making it hard to relax.

 The crucial thing is to develop a mental switch between work and home, and one way to do it is to establish a sort of transitional activity between the two realms.
 If you’re commuting, most probably you’re doing it naturally – as listening to music or a podcast, or reading a book helps greatly.

 The key to mastering this switch also lies in scheduling.
 A good tip is to schedule such activities – like gym, yoga class, or a meet-up with friends – right after your working hours.
 Not only it will prevent you from spending too much time at the office, but it will also encourage you to be more productive and look forward to the end of the day.

 Although you cannot have more than 24 hours in a day, remember that you have all the possibilities of organizing your time wisely and leading a more balanced, happier life.
-We hope this 9 step action plan will provide grounds for dealing with this issue properly, and eventually, you’ll become the 40% happy with their lot.
+We hope this 9-step action plan will provide grounds for dealing with this issue properly, and eventually, you’ll become 40% happy with their lot.

-If you want to systematically approach the steps discussed in our guide, take a look at Office Hero Planner that is designed for you to reclaim the control over your life with a clear, actionable and achievable plan!
+If you want to systematically approach the steps discussed in our guide, take a look at Planner which is designed for you to reclaim control over your life with a clear, actionable, and achievable plan!